mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.1.94 (September 27, 2025)
+-   **Per-Device Kiosk Mode:** Kiosk/Shared Mode is now a device-specific setting.
+The global setting enables the feature, and a new "Enter Kiosk Mode" button on the login screen allows any permitted device to enter this view.
+A device will remain in Kiosk Mode until a user explicitly logs in.
+-   **Mobile Header Fix:** The user selection area in the Kiosk Mode header is now horizontally scrollable on mobile devices, ensuring all user avatars and the "Switch User" button are always accessible.

 ### What's New in Version 0.1.93 (September 26, 2025)
 -   **Mobile-Friendly Approvals:** The Approvals page is now fully responsive.
 On mobile devices, it displays a touch-friendly card view for each pending item (Quests, Claims, Purchases, and Trades), making it easier for administrators to manage approvals on the go.